marcells/bloggy/Readme.md

 - Any other property you add here can be accessed at the BlogEntry (see below)
     - As long as you dont't use any of the reserved property names (`id`, `entryPath`, `contentPath`, `metaPath`, `date`, `slug`, `tagNames`, `url`, `content`)

-### Blog entry content (content.md)
+### Blog entry content (e.g. content.md)

-This is the markdown file with the blog entry content, which will be rendered to HTML by using a bloggy renderer plugin (e.g. http://github.com/marcells/bloggy-marked).
+This is the file with the blog entry content, which will be rendered to HTML by using a bloggy renderer plugin (e.g. http://github.com/marcells/bloggy-marked for markdown content).

+The default filename is `content.md`.
+But you can change this name in the blog engine settings (see Quickstart below).
+So you get support for your editor (html, markdown, odt, doc, ...), cause you can define the file extension.

 ## Quickstart